 The Rolling Started From The Romans

-Around 80 B.C., the Roman Emperors, used to play a game name Paganica.
+Around 80 B.C., the Roman Emperors (info), used to play a game name Paganica.
 They used a bent stick to drive a feathery ball.
 The diameter of the ball was around 17.5 cm.
 Much bigger than present day Golf Ball.

 In the mediaeval age, the ball diameter squeezed to 10 cm.
 However, the clubs were unchanged.
 Furthermore, the game was not restricted to the emperors only.